My Favorite Benefit: NASW Research Library

 Overall, members love the Research Library member benefit because it puts resources that strengthen their work right at their fingertips.
 There is something for every social work practice area, even those that have fewer practitioners.

-Want to learn more about the NASW Research Library?
-Click Research Materials under Practice on the NASW website to log in and start exploring!
-You can also check out this handy infographic which outlines how to navigate the Research Library and which databases to use for specific purposes.
+Want to learn more?
+Visit the NASW Research Library, log in and start exploring!
+You can also check out this handy infographic, which outlines how to navigate the Research Library and which databases to use for specific purposes.